Skip to main content

 Summary

-Our comprehensive TPC-DS 3TB benchmark on Amazon EKS demonstrates that Apache DataFusion Comet (v0.15.0) provides an overall speedup (11% faster) compared to native Spark SQL, with individual queries varying from ~50% faster to ~35% slower (one outlier at 90%, likely a measurement artifact).
+Our TPC-DS 3TB benchmark on Amazon EKS demonstrates that Apache DataFusion Comet (v0.17.0) provides an overall speedup compared to native Spark SQL on both Parquet and Iceberg table formats, with individual queries varying from ~73% faster to ~37% slower.

 NameCompletion Time (seconds)Speedup